Academic Policies and Procedures

 Degree Time Limits

 Students are expected to complete the requirements for their degree under the catalog in effect at the time of initial degree candidacy.
-They may elect to meet modifications in the program announced in subsequent catalogs with the approval of the academic dean.
+They may elect to meet modifications in the program announced in subsequent catalogs with the approval of the Dean.

-All requirements for the D.Min. degree must be completed within six years.
-Requirements for the M.Div. degree must be completed within seven years from the date of initial admission to degree candidacy.
+Requirements for the MDiv degree must be completed within seven years from the date of initial admission to degree candidacy.
 Requirements for the Master of Arts degree must be completed within six years.
 Exception: Active missionaries may complete their degree within 10 years.
+(See Transfer Credit and Advanced Standing.)

 Degree Residency Requirement